American Basketball Association draft: 1972 ABA draft

 For this year, this specific draft does not include six rounds of a dispersal draft involving two ABA teams that went defunct after this draft concluded or an expansion draft of a newly created ABA team after this draft was concluded.
-Like the previous year's ABA draft, this year's ABA draft would also last for 20 rounds (though the amount of selections made would decrease partially due to teams forfeiting a good chunk of their top selections in the first five rounds for various reasons, some of which related to conditions involving the originally planned ABA-NBA merger that ultimately didn't occur in the end), though as of 2025, records of the first five rounds for this specific draft year in particular (which began on March 2 that year, with the rest of the rounds being completed on April 12, 1972) have been seen as inconsistent (outside of arguably the first round) when compared to other records of ABA drafts that have been recorded properly (or at least as properly as they have been able to do so).
+Like the previous year's ABA draft, this year's ABA draft would also last for 20 rounds (though the number of selections made would decrease partially due to teams forfeiting a good chunk of their top selections in the first five rounds for various reasons, some of which related to conditions involving the originally planned ABA-NBA merger that ultimately didn't occur in the end), though as of 2025, records of the first five rounds for this specific draft year in particular (which began on March 2 that year, with the rest of the rounds being completed on April 12, 1972) have been seen as inconsistent (outside of arguably the first round) when compared to other records of ABA drafts that have been recorded properly (or at least as properly as they have been able to do so).
 This year's draft would also be the first ABA draft to see college underclassmen get selected by the first five rounds of the draft as an option for each team there after finding notable successes with college underclassmen that went undrafted in the last three draft classes, with their most notable selection in mind being the #1 pick of this year's draft, Bob McAdoo by the Virginia Squires through a trade involving the Pittsburgh Condors earlier in the season (though McAdoo would never play in the ABA akin to most #1 picks in the ABA draft).
 This led to the NCAA and numerous college basketball coaches strongly criticizing the ABA for first implementing it, though their implementation eventually helped pave the way for other leagues to implement similar systems for college underclassmen as well, including for the rivaling NBA draft system in later years.
 Months after this draft concluded, both "The Floridians" and the aforementioned Pittsburgh Condors franchises would fold operations entirely, leading to the remaining nine teams (including the recently rebranded Memphis Tams from the Memphis Pros) utilizing the first ever dispersal draft in ABA history before allowing the creation of the San Diego Conquistadors for the league's first and only expansion draft on August 10.